ilaydacelenk/ilaydacelenk/Teaching.md

-## Teaching
+## Teaching and Supervising

-During my time as a teaching assistant in the Industrial Engineering Department at Boğaziçi University, I took on diverse responsibilities.
+During my time as a teaching assistant, I took on diverse responsibilities.
 These included leading weekly problem-solving sessions, preparing/grading quizzes and homework assignments.
 In addition to the course work, I participated in a team for evaluating the internship reports of undergraduate students.
+In TU/e, I also supervised bachelor students with their Bachelor End Projects (BEP).
 Further details regarding the courses can be found below.

-### Bogazici University:
+### Bogazici University (BOUN):

 **2020/2021-1 Fall:**
 * Operations Research I w/ Kerem Can Özkısacık ([IE 310](/Syllabus/fall20-310.pdf)) \\